The 7 best student loans for community college

 How to find the best loan for community college

-If you do need to take out private student loans, compare a few private lenders to find the best rates and terms for your financial situation.
-Every private student loan lender has its own eligibility requirements and will weigh your finances differently.
+If you need to take out private student loans, compare a few private lenders to find the best rates and terms for your financial situation.
+Every private student loan lender has its eligibility requirements and will weigh your finances differently.
 Get prequalified to see exactly what you qualify for.

 Many lenders will fund any type of four-year degree program, though some only work with specific schools.
 Community colleges could be harder to find on lenders’ lists of approved schools, so double-check that your program is included when comparing lenders.
 You can often find a list of approved schools near the beginning of a lender’s prequalification form.

 Ultimately, the best loan for you is the one that can give you an affordable monthly payment and reasonable terms.
-You may prioritize APR, repayment terms or hardship protections, but also keep an eye out for special promotions or unique features.
+You may prioritize APR, repayment terms or hardship protections, but keep an eye out for special promotions or unique features.